open-austin/welcome-slackbot/README.md

 ## (draft) Expected Slackbot behavior

 MVP functionality - as a new member, I want to:
-* See a full list of project channels so that I can take my time to choose which project to join
+* See a full list of project channels when I first join the Slack, so that I can take my time to choose which project to join
-* Be prompted to introduce myself in #general
+* Be prompted to introduce myself in #general, so that I start to get acquainted

 Potential future functionality:
 * Link to Code of Conduct